Styrofoam12/VagrantBoxForOSClass/README.md

 # It's Vagrant time!

-My rendition of a Vagrant setup for my Operating Systems class at the University of Akron.
+My rendition of a Vagrant setup using Ubuntu for my Operating Systems class at the University of Akron.

+Version: 1.0.1

 Instructions: